david-deboer/covid_binned_data/README.md

 # covid_binned_data
 David DeBoer (ddeboer@berkeley.edu)

-UPDATE NOTE:  The headers have changed to be simpler and less repetitive.
-Longitude and latitude are now truncated to 5 decimals.

 This derived database is intended to provide up-to-date easily accessible geo-binned data for research purposes from the Johns Hopkins maintained database https://github.com/CSSEGISandData/COVID-19.git